Surf and Turf Recipe (Steak, Shrimp and Scallops)

 • Jumbo shrimp – It’s up to you whether to use fresh or frozen shrimp.
 See what is available locally, and avoid any that appear slimy or smell like ammonia.
 If you are unsure, stick with frozen and thaw them in the refrigerator overnight.
 Choose cleaned or learn how to peel and devein shrimp at home.

-• PRO TIP: When choosing a combination of shrimp and scallops, make sure to choose the type that is comparable in size for it cooks evenly!
+• PRO TIP: When choosing a combination of shrimp and scallops, make sure to choose the type that is comparable in size so it cooks evenly!
 So for jumbo shrimp, choose sea scallops and for small shrimp, choose smaller scallops.

 shellfish and scallops cooking in a pan for surf and turf recipe